austin-hua/OS_IoTDataTransmission/analysis/report.md

 In this experiment, we converted the files provided in the sample code (file_in) to .in files.
 Our program is designed to read all '.in' files located in the ./data library.
 The corresponding '.out' file is generated upon data transmission.

 ### Master & Slave Description
-Master/Slave is a model of communication where the Master process has control over the Slave process(es).
 #### Master
 This kernel program is designed to accept user program received and send it to the master device.
 The master program will be loaded after the master_module is loaded.